Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 261                    MacroDisassembly.subst(iop);
 ```

-Currently,
-we only have interest in generating definition
-of the macroop class, so
-we are going to focus on *getDefinition* function.
-The goal of getDefinition function is
+The main purpose of the *getDefinition* function is to define the characteristics
-generating definition of corresponding macroop.
-As we've seen before in the assemble function,
-all python microop class objects
-consisting of one macroop
-were added to the associated macroop container.
+and behavior of the corresponding macroop in the x86 architecture.
+In X86, the
+actual semantic of a macroop is determined by the microops that constitute it.
+Therefore, it is crucial for the constructor of the macroop to initialize its
+microops properly.

+>All Python microop classes that constitute a macroop are stored within the
-And this microop objects are maintained in *self.microops* of the X86Macroop object.
+self.microops attribute of the X86Macroop object.
+{: .prompt-info }

-Because one macroop can consist of multiple microops,
+Given that a macroop may consist of multiple microops, it is necessary to
-each microop python class should be iterated one by one
+iterate through each Python microop class individually to generate the
-to invoke C++ microop class
-associated with current python microop class
-(Line 210-239).
+instantiation code for the corresponding C++ microop classes (Lines 210-239).
-Each microop class instance generation code is retrieved
+The code responsible for creating instances of each microop class is obtained
-from the *getAllocator* of each *microop* python class, and
+from the *getAllocator* method of each Python microop class.
+The resulting code,
-the generated code is stored to allocMicroops variable.
+which instantiates the microops, is stored in the *allocMicroops* variable
-(line 236-238).
-Note that current getDefinition function is defined for
-generating definition of one macroop, and
-it needs to invoke getAllocator function of the microop
-consisting of the current macroop.
-Note that the microop *op* in the above code
+(Lines 236-238).
+Note that the microop *op* in the above code indicates the
-indicates the python class object associated with specific microop.
+python class object of a microop.
-Because macroop and microop both have getAllocator and similar other definitions,
-it can be confusing to understand which operation will be invoked.

-### getAllocator of microop in detail
+### getAllocator: retrieve microop class instantiation code
-The *getAllocator* function
+The *getAllocator* function is called from the microop and is responsible for
-invoked through microop (not the macroop),
-generates CPP statements
-that instantiate CPP microop class object.
+producing C++ statements that create instances of C++ microop class objects.
+In
-Because we have interest in Limm microcode of MOV_R_MI macroop,
+our specific case, where we are interested in the Limm microcode of the MOV_R_MI
-we are going to look at getAllocator function
-of *LimmOp* class.
+macroop, we will examine how *getAllocator* function of the *LimmOp* class can
+generate corresponding C++ code.

 *gem5/src/arch/x86/isa/microops/limmop.isa*
 ```python